Conventional Mortgage Financing

-A conventional loan is a mortgage loan which is less than or equal to the lending limits and underwriting conditions set by GSE's Fannie Mae or Freddie Mac.
-These underwriting conditions determine the maximum loan amount a borrower (or borrowers) can borrow, amount of funds they need to bring in as a down payment, minimum credit scores, income criteria, and eligible properties.
+A conventional loan is a mortgage loan which may or may not be guaranteed or insured by the federal government.
+This means it may fall under Fannie Mae and Freddie Mac guidelines if it is within the conforming loan limits.
+This is importannt because the lending limits and underwriting conditions set by GSE's Fannie Mae or Freddie Mac benefit many borrowers.
+Their underwriting conditions determine the maximum loan amount a borrower (or borrowers) can borrow, amount of funds they need to bring in as a down payment, minimum credit scores, income criteria, and eligible properties.

 Fannie Mae or Freddie Mac may purchase loans from the lender that adhere to their criteria.
 However, the loan servicing part may remain with the original lender to keep payments simple and easier for the borrower.
 A larger majority of loans originated in the U.S. fit into the conventional classification.
 Conventional loan may also be known as "conforming" and traditional jumbo loans.

 As of January 2020, the conforming loan limits are $510,400.
 In 2017, Fannie Mae and Freddie Mac had loan limits up to $424,100.
 During the real estate boom, conforming loan limits moved up fairly quick from $227,500 in 1998 up to $417,000 in 2006 (until 2016).